Step 1

 $ ssh-copy-id -i ~/.ssh/id_rsa {Database nodes IP address} # repeat this to all target database nodes

-For cloud infrastructure, you may skip this step since all nodes should have been configured with a key pair.
+You may skip this step for cloud infrastructure since all nodes should have been configured with a key pair.
 Ensure the key pair exists in the ClusterControl node and you are good for the next step.

 If you use a non-root user, then it must be in sudoers on all nodes.
 Read here for details.